5T33Z0/OC-Little-Translated/E_Compatibility_Charts/App_Comp/Logic_ProX_Compatibility.md

 > [!NOTE]
 >
 > - To figure out the minimum macOS requirements for any Logic version, right-click the app and select "Show Package Contents".
-Next, open the `info.plist` with a plist editor and search for "Minimum system version".
+Next, open the `info.plist` with a plist editor and search for `LSMinimumSystemVersion`.
 > - A more detailed compatibility chart can be found [here](https://docs.google.com/spreadsheets/d/1az7KnLQJ1jm_umIhkjjNTr47-vUCcranCXgTTW5R7jY/edit?usp=sharing).